One World Trade Center: Key project coordinators

 David Childs, one of Silverstein's favorite architects, joined the project after being urged by him.
 Childs developed a design for One World Trade Center, initially collaborating with Daniel Libeskind.
 In May 2005, Childs revised the design to address security concerns.
 He was the architect of the tower, and was responsible for overseeing its day-to-day design and development.

 Daniel Libeskind won the 2002 competition to develop a master plan for the World Trade Center's redevelopment.

 Architect Daniel Libeskind won the invitational competition to develop a plan for the new tower in 2002.
 He gave a proposal, which he called "Memory Foundations", for the design of One World Trade Center.
 His design included aerial gardens, windmills, and off-center spire.
 Libeskind later denied a request to place the tower in a more rentable location next to the PATH station.
 He instead placed it another block west, as it would then line up with, and resemble, the Statue of Liberty.
 Most of Libeskind's original designs were later scrapped, and other architects were chosen to design the other WTC buildings.
 (Note: Foster and Partners was chosen for 2 WTC, Richard Rogers was chosen for 3 WTC, Fumihiko Maki and associates was chosen for 4 WTC, Kohn Pedersen Fox was chosen for 5 WTC.)
 However, one element of Libeskind's initial plan was included in the final design – the tower's symbolic height of 1776 ft.

 Daniel R. Tishman – along with his father John Tishman, builder of the original World Trade Center – led the construction team from Tishman Realty & Construction, the selected builder for One World Trade Center.

 Douglas and Jody Durst, the co-presidents of The Durst Organization, a real estate development company, won the right to invest at least $100 million in the project on July 7, 2010.

 In August 2010, Condé Nast, a long-time Durst tenant, confirmed a tentative deal to move into One World Trade Center, and finalized the deal on May 26, 2011.
-The contract negotiated between the Port Authority and The Durst Organization specifies that The Durst Organization will receive a $15 million fee, and a percentage of "base building changes that result in net economic benefit to the project".
-The specifics of the signed contract give Durst 75 percent of savings up to $24 million, stepping down to 50, 25, and 15 percent as savings increase.
-Since Durst joined the project, significant changes have been made to the building, including the 185 ft base of the tower, the spire, and the plaza to the west of the building, facing the Hudson River.
-The Port Authority has approved all the revisions.
+The contract negotiated between the PANYNJ and The Durst Organization specified that the latter will receive a $15 million fee, and a percentage of "base building changes that result in net economic benefit to the project".
+The specifics of the signed contract gave Durst 75 percent of savings up to $24 million, stepping down to 50, 25, and 15 percent as savings increased.
+After Durst joined the project, significant changes were made to the building, including the 185 ft base of the tower, the spire, and the plaza to the west of the building, facing the Hudson River.
+The PANYNJ approved all the revisions.